manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 ## Presentational and container components (Wc)

-Our app will use two kind of components.
+Our apps will use two kind of components.
 Presentational and container components.

 Here are some guidelines to decide presentational and container components as suggested
 by Dan Abramov in his article on [Presentational and Container Components][3].